KvasirSG/projektKalkulering/README.md

+Disclaimer: As this is a public repository we want to inform you that this is an academy project for learning purposes and not to be taken as a real life project.
 # projectCalculations Tool

 Its an application for project calculation where you can create projects, subprojects and tasks as well as allocate resources and calculate estimates.